onflow/elizaOnFlow/README.md

 ### Edit the character file

+1. Open `agent/src/character.ts` to apply modifications on the default character.
-1. To load custom characters:
+2. To load custom characters:
     - Use `pnpm start --characters="path/to/your/character.json"`
     - Multiple character files can be loaded simultaneously
-2. Connect with X (Twitter)
+3. Connect with X (Twitter)
     - change `"clients": []` to `"clients": ["twitter"]` in the character file to connect with X

 ### Manually Start ElizaOnFlow